 Wonder Week 5; Mental Leap 1

-You have watched baby grow rapidly over the past 4 weeks and you’re starting to feel confident that you know all his ways.
-Your baby is just now starting to make sense of what has been happening and is about to take their first development leap.
+You have watched your baby grow rapidly over the past 4 weeks, and you’re starting to feel confident that you know all his ways.
+Your child is just now starting to make sense of what has been happening and is about to take their first development leap.

 6 to 7 weeks

 Wonder Week 8, Mental Leap 2

 They may also spend hours playing with their hands and feet and trying to control them or trying to listen to themselves by making short bursts of sound.
 The newborn may also become fascinated with shadows or start to study the details of everything around him.

 9 Weeks or 2 Months Old to 11 Weeks

 This is still the fourth trimester.
 Don’t watch the clock, your baby is getting used to their new abilities and is learning more.